 Japanese Animal-Loving Culture

 Animals are an intrinsic part of Japanese culture, so much so, that pets now outnumber children in Japan (21.3 million: 16.5 million).
 Animals are so popular in Japan that, if you’re unlucky enough not to own a pet, you can hire a furry companion for an hour anywhere up to a week.
 And if that wasn’t enough, you can sip your tea next to birds, cats, dogs and birds in one of the country’s animal cafés, complete a day’s work alongside them in a cat-filled office and even hire an alpaca to attend your wedding.

 If you or someone you know loves animals, you won’t be disappointed by our vast collection of animal-related goodies.
-From miniature crystal owls and adorably cute year of the animal kokeshi dolls to lucky cat wind chimes and soft toys, we have animal-themed gifts for every occasion!
+From miniature crystal owls and adorably cute year of the animal kokeshi dolls to lucky cat wind chimes, we have animal-themed gifts for every occasion!